fh255/project-1/README.md

 - I confirm the project look good and works on different website from 1200px to 500px screen size.
 - I confirm that all the nav-bar and footer work perfectly.

-- __Bugs__
-  - Unfortunately I couldn't fixed my bugs as I was unable to deploy my project to github and i already mailed my mentor aboout it.

 ## Validator testiong

 - __HTML__